sai-educ/math-vocab/README.md

 This tool explains every one of those words twice over: once as a short, plain definition, and once as a small story showing the word doing its job in a real situation.
+By default it shows the 197 words cited to the US Common Core State Standards for Mathematics; a **Curriculum** control above the 3D graph lets a reader add the UK National Curriculum and India's NCERT syllabus, bringing the bank to 238 words across all three.

-Aligned to the Common Core State Standards for Mathematics.
 Free, open source, and it collects no data about anyone.

 ---